pyvisa/pyvisa/docs/source/introduction/example.rst

 Here, we create the instrument variable *keithley*, which is used for all further operations on the instrument.
-Immediately after it, we send the initialisation and reset message to the instrument.
+Immediately after it, we send the initialization and reset message to the instrument.

 The next step is to write all the measurement parameters, in particular the interval time (500ms) and the number of readings (10)